secretstartups/handbook/development/ops/hiring-process/index.html.md

 ## Hiring Process

 The process for Ops is a mix of the current [hiring manager (HM) tasks](/handbook/hiring/talent-acquisition-framework/hiring-manager/) and the [talent acquisition (TA) tasks](/handbook/hiring/talent-acquisition-framework/req-overview/).
+We use [Evergreen Requisitions](https://about.gitlab.com/handbook/hiring/talent-acquisition-framework/req-creation/#evergreen-requisitions) as a single pipeline for inbound applications to similar roles.
+In addition, each hiring manager will use a separate Greenhouse requisition for their specific role.
+The Evergreen Req will be used in conjunction with the team-specific req to track candidates end to end through the hiring process.

 ### Step 1.
 Identify hiring need